btower-labz/docs-linux-containers-in-windows/README.md

 - HyperV
 - QEMU

-vmWare, VirtualBox usage should be also possible.
+It should be possible to use vmWare, VirtualBox as well.

 ## Nested virtualization